bpvgoncalves/RSQLCipher/README.md

 updating, insertion, and selection operations, plus transaction management.

-This project started as a fork from the amazing [RSQLite](https://rsqlite.r-dbi.org) package for which its authors deserve full credit.
-It is intended to keep this package updated with new updates to the RSQLite package to keep both as much compatible as possible.
+This project started as a fork of the amazing [RSQLite](https://rsqlite.r-dbi.org) package, for which its authors deserve full credit.
+It is intended to keep this package updated with new updates to the RSQLite package to keep both as compatible as possible.

 This package allows for the use of regular SQLite database files or